Somali 1 (postgraduate)

 - knowledge and understanding of the role of language in general, and Somali in particular, in language-based scholarship and research (specific learning outcome for PG students)

-Total of 22 weeks teaching with 4 hours per week in terms 1 and 2 and an intensive week of 20 hours in term 3 There will also be 12 hours over the 22 weeks spent in lectures/ tutorials.
+Total of 22 weeks teaching with 4 hours per week in terms 1 and 2 and an intensive week of 20 hours in term 3.
+10 research seminars to be taken within SOAS.
+Attendance to be proven by signature from chair and to be submitted to the Associate Dean for Masters by the last day of term 2.

 Scope and syllabus